guillaumervls/backbone-jsonapi/README.md

 # Use

-The "ready to use" file is in the `dist` folder.
+The "ready to use" [script file](https://raw.github.com/guillaumervls/backbone-jsonapi/master/dist/backbone-jsonapi.min.js) is in the `dist` folder.

 ```html
 <script src='backbone-jsonapi.min.js'></script>